 Other Developmental Disabilities

-Other Developmental Disabilities are those handicapping conditions similar to that require treatment (i.e., care and management) similar to that required by individuals with intellectual disability.
+Other Developmental Disabilities are those handicapping conditions similar to that require treatment (i.e., care and management) similar to that required by individuals with developmental disability.
 This does not include handicapping conditions that are solely psychiatric or physical in nature.
-The handicapping conditions must occur before age 18, result in a substantial handicap, be likely to continue indefinitely, and involve brain damage or dysfunction.
+The handicapping conditions must occur before age 18, result in a substantial handicap, be likely to continue indefinitely, and involve brain dysfunction.
 Examples of conditions might include intracranial neoplasms, degenerative brain disease or brain damage associated with accidents.

 For an individual to be assessed in California as having a developmental disability, the disability must begin before the individual's 18th birthday, be expected to continue indefinitely and present a substantial disability.